YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Warning: This operator log message indicates process wwww needed access to block bbbb in database file ffff, but had waited mmmm minutes for process hhhh to finish with that block. mmmm exceeds the expected design criteria for the processing by hhhh.

-Action: Investigate the state and activities of process hhhh (possibly using the gtm_procstuckexec facility); try to identify any coincident operating system, file system or storage sub-system issues that might contribute to this unexpected behavior.
+Action: Investigate the state and activities of process hhhh (possibly using the ydb_procstuckexec facility); try to identify any coincident operating system, file system or storage sub-system issues that might contribute to this unexpected behavior.

 ------------------
 XCVOIDRET